 - Always remember that a good mattress for you will keep the spine in a straight position; contour pressure points, such as the hips and shoulders; and be consistently comfortable in every position, but especially for the one you tend to sleep in most.

-The material of the mattress of a side sleeper is also important.
+The material of the mattress for a side sleeper is also important.
 When it comes to side sleeping, there are four types of material that are optional:

 A latex mattress is constructed with latex comfort layers and a latex support base.
 It’s made with natural latex, which is manufactured with sap harvested from rubber trees.
 Latex is responsive and gently contours to the shape of your body, alleviating pressure points while preventing the feeling of sinking in too deeply.